gmazzap/Url_To_Query/README.md

     $args = url_to_query( '/?attachment_id=880' );
     // $args = array(  'attachment_id' => '880' );

-To even simplify this task, `url_to_query` accepts a second argument: an array of query vars to be considered is the same way core considers `$_REQUEST` variables when an url is parsed:
+To simplify this task, `url_to_query` accepts a second argument: an array of query vars to be considered in the same way core considers `$_REQUEST` variables when an url is parsed:

     $args = url_to_query( '/', array( 'attachment_id' => '880' ) );
     // $args = array(  'attachment_id' => '880' );

 Note that the array passed as second argument is not straight merged to the query vars, only valid query vars will be used, just like core does when parse urls:

     $args = url_to_query( '/', array( 'attachment_id' => '880', 'foo' => 'bar' ) );
     // $args = array(  'attachment_id' => '880' );